themesberg/flowbite-svelte/src/routes/docs/typography/text.md

 ## Opacity

-Use the `opacity` and `color` props to set the opacity of inline text elements.
+Use the `opacity` and `color` prop to set the opacity of inline text elements.

 ```svelte example hideScript
 <script>